 High-traffic areas are frequently cleaned throughout the day to help safeguard against contamination.

 We have taken enhanced health and safety measures to protect our employees and our guests from communicable diseases, including COVID-19, based on governmental recommendations.
-You must follow appropriate social distancing and other measures, including any posted instructions, during your visit to the Aquarium.
+You must follow these safety measures during your visit to the Aquarium.
 Guests who fail to comply with our safety procedures will be promptly removed from our property.

 An inherent risk of exposure to COVID-19 exists in every public place where people are present.
 COVID-19 is a contagious disease that can lead to severe illness and death.
 According to the Centers for Disease Control and Prevention, senior citizens and guests with underlying medical conditions are particularly vulnerable.

 By visiting the National Aquarium, you voluntarily assume all risks of exposure to COVID-19.